 Field-hunting tip

-Look in skarn deposits country — that is the host setting where hedleyite typically forms.
+Look in skarn deposits country, the host setting where hedleyite typically forms.
 If you start seeing bismuthinite, gold, arsenopyrite in float, you are in the right ground.
 Field specimens usually show a massive, lamellar, foliated habit, so train your eye for that shape before scanning the outcrop.